digitalsirkeith/coe151/protocol/README.txt

    Messages sent by both server-client and peer-peer models shall be encoded in JavaScript Object Notation (JSON).
 This is to simplify the parsing process in the individual implementations.
-There are several valid entries of the messages for this protocol.
-Message formats are identified by the entry "mtp".
-The particular information for the rest of the entries will be discussed in detail in their respective use cases in the message formats.
+There are several valid fields of the messages for this protocol.
+Message formats are identified by the field "mtp".
+The particular information for the rest of the fields will be discussed in detail in their respective use cases in the message formats.

 2.2.
 Serverbound Messages